open2b/scriggo-site/site/scriggo-command.md

 The `-f` flag forces import to read the given Scriggofile instead of the Scriggofile of the module.

-The importer in the generated Go file have type `native.Importer` and it is assigned to a variable named "packages".
+The importer in the generated Go file has type `native.Importer` and it is assigned to a variable named "packages".
 The variable can be used as an argument to the `Build` and `BuildTemplate` functions in the `scriggo` package.

 To give a different name to the variable use the instruction `SET VARIABLE` in the Scriggofile: